SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 Our tool needs to work for four very different groups, each with their own challenges.

-* **Elementary school students** are often not the target audience of AI tutors.
-It's harder to make a practical tool for this group due to their lower abilities in typing and prompting with good questions.
-Perhaps a tutor that turns everything into a sort of game would better suit this group.

 * **Middle school students** are old enough to use technology but still need guidance.
 They're mainly looking for homework help and confidence boosters, which an AI tutor can provide.

 * **High school students** are generally more knowledgeable than their younger peers, being able to ask more complex questions.
 An AI tutor for this student group will need to be engaging, responsive, and comprehensive.